Eating Japanese food is one of the highlights of travel in Japan.

 Although found all over, Okonomiyaki is best tried in the cities of Osaka or Hiroshima as they are the most well known for their variation and ways of making it.

 I particularly enjoyed eating okonomiyaki in Hiroshima at a well known establishment where there are several floors all with different okonomiyaki eateries.

 The general way to cook it is to fry up some cabbage or noodles, or both, then cover in meat toppings of your choice, with pork being the best.
 Some will also have fried egg pancake style on the top and bottom, such as in Hiroshima.

 You can also have fun in some restaurants where you can make your own okonomiyaki.
-You are given the ingredients and have a hot frying surface in the middle of the table that you cook it on, such as in the photo below.
+You are given the ingredients and have a hot frying surface in the middle of the table that you cook it on, such as my friend doing in the photo below.

-Udon are of the very thick and slippery variety of noodles that fill you up easily.
-They are generally not that expensive either which is great.
+Udon noodles are of the very thick and slippery variety of noodles that fill you up easily.
+They are generally not that expensive either, which is great.

 A popular way to eat them is to have them as “dipping” noodles.
 You will have the noodles in a separate bowl accompanied by another bowl generally consisting of some type of soup.
 You then pick up the noodles with your chopsticks and dip them in the soup before eating them.